ionacarslaw/ionacarslaw.github.io/README.md

 # Talks

+"LLMs hinder Linguistic Decolonisation" at _LELPGC_ (the University of Edinburgh - June 2026)

 "LLMs and Reflexive Binding" at _North East Syntax Seminar_ (the University of Aberdeen - June, 2024)

 # Posters